snhstq/IBM3705_R5/README.md

 0663 3705 lport=${N663PORT:=37054} locncpnm=N14 rmtncpnm=N15 idblk=017 idnum=0001a locsuba=14 rmtsuba=15 unitsz=252 ackspeed=1000
 \#

+Note: comm3705 will always display informational (CCxxxnnI) and error (CCxxxnnE) messages.
+When debug=yes is specified in the above configuration statement for device 660,  all Debug (CCxxxnnD) messages will be displayed too.
+Adding tracesna=yes in will display the translated SNA command’s that are sent/received.
+With standard Hercules command ‘t+ cua’ (e.g. t+ 660) you can activate the CCW trace and ‘t- 660’ will disabled it again.

+Adding tracesna=yes in de Hercules ‘conf/tk4-default’ file will display the translated SNA command’s that are sent/received.

 Below table gives an overview of the IP port usage by the 3705:
 | 37005 Channel Adapter | Channel Switch | IP Poert |
 | --------------------- | -------------- | ---------|